Moisture excess in industrial floors is a problem that carries with it a series of negative consequences in terms of

 - Lithium treatment: works as a sealer, densifier and hardener of the concrete, providing a protective barrier that increases its impermeability, but does not affect its breathability.

-How to prevent moisture problems in industrial floors
+How to prevent moisture problems on concrete floor

 Another preventive measure is the construction of continuous jointless floors, as these can contribute to the saturation of the floor’s moisture content.

 However, if joints are present in the floor, they must be properly sealed to minimize the spaces available for moisture penetration.

 On the other hand, chemical treatments exist, like the lithium silicate densifier treatment, that provides more hardness to the concrete by means of the densification of the cured mass, closing the pores of the concrete and eliminating this way the penetration of liquids.

 The BECOSAN® industrial floor treatment is a highly efficient treatment, which hardens and seals the pores of the concrete, making it less susceptible to moisture in concrete floors and preventing the above-mentioned problems from occurring in an industrial environment.